MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/newdev-table-object.md

 When developing a solution for [!INCLUDE[navnow_md](includes/navnow_md.md)], you will follow the code layout for a table as shown in the table example below, but for more details on the individual controls and properties that you can use, see [Tables](tables.md) in the online help for [!INCLUDE[navnow_md](includes/navnow_md.md)].

 ## Snippet support
-Typing the shortcut ```tt``` will create the basic layout for a table object when using the AL Extension in Visual Studio Code.
+Typing the shortcut ```ttable``` will create the basic layout for a table object when using the AL Extension in Visual Studio Code.

 ## Table Example
 This table stores address information and has four fields; Address, Locality, Town/City, and County.

 ```
-table 51000 Address
+table 70000030 Address
 {
+    captionML = ENU='Sample table';
+    DataPerCompany = true;

     fields
     {
         field(1;Address;Text[50])